Types

 Follow-up care

-Follow up with your healthcare provider, or as advised.
+Follow up with your doctor, or as advised.

 Call 911

-Call 911 if any of these occur.
+Call 911 if you have:

-• Trouble breathing or swallowing, wheezing
+• Trouble breathing or swallowing, or you are wheezing.

-• Severe confusion
+• Severe confusion.

-• Extreme drowsiness or trouble awakening
+• Extreme drowsiness or trouble waking up.

-• Fainting or loss of consciousness
+• Fainting or loss of consciousness.

-• Rapid heart rate
+• Rapid heart rate.

-• Very slow heart rate
+• Very slow heart rate.

-• Very low or very high blood pressure
+• Very low or very high blood pressure.

-• Vomiting blood, or large amounts of blood in stool
+• Vomiting blood, or large amounts of blood in stool.

-• Seizure
+• Seizure.

-When to seek medical advice
+When to get medical advice

-• Shakiness
+• Shakiness.

-• Fast breathing (over 25 breaths per minute) or slow breathing (less than 8 breaths per minute)
+• Fast breathing (over 25 breaths per minute) or slow breathing (less than 8 breaths per minute).

-• Shortness of breath
+• Shortness of breath.

-• Fever of 100.4ºF (38ºC) or higher, or as directed by your healthcare provider
+• A fever of 100.4ºF (38ºC) or higher, or as directed by your doctor.

-• Vomiting or diarrhea for more than 24 hours
+• Vomiting or diarrhea for more than 24 hours.

-• Abdominal pain
+• Abdominal pain.

-© 2000-2025 The StayWell Company, LLC.
+© 2000-2026 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.

 Related Articles